1. Don’t keep a rice jar empty

 In Korea, it’s a bad omen to shake your legs as it symbolises shaking off all the good luck and wealth you’ve had in your life, or kicking away the good fortune to come – don’t ever jiggle your legs, especially during the Lunar New Year.

-Porridge was usually eaten when times were lean and there was a lack of grains or groceries at homes.
-Eating rice porridge on Chinese New year is believed to reflect a poor condition or poverty, so avoid it during this festive season.
+Congee was usually eaten when times were lean and there was a lack of grains or groceries at homes.
+Eating rice congee on Chinese New year is believed to reflect a poor condition or poverty, so avoid it during this festive season.

 7. Replace dead plants with fresh plants and seeds